CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 #### Upgrade Using the NetQ CLI

-Prepare your NetQ VM for the upgrade:
+1. Prepare your NetQ VM for the upgrade:

-1. Run the `netq bootstrap reset keep-db purge-images` command to clear the current install state and save the current database.

-2. In cluster deployments, run the command from step 1 on the master and all worker VMs.
+Run the `netq bootstrap reset keep-db purge-images` command to clear the current install state and save the current database.
+In cluster deployments, run this command on the master and all worker VMs.

-After completing the preparation steps, upgrade your NetQ on-premises or cloud VMs using the NetQ CLI.
-To upgrade your NetQ software:

-1. Run the appropriate `netq install` command for your deployment.
+2. Run the appropriate `netq install` command for your deployment.

 {{<tabs "CLI Upgrade">}}